Keynote Speaker, Educator, Author, and Igniter of #YouMatter

-This weekend I re watched one of my favorite movies, Shall We Dance.
-And as cute as Richard Gere was in the movie (and boy was he!), my attention centered on a moment in where his onscreen wife, Susan Sarandon whispered these words in his ear:
+This weekend I re-watched one of my favorite movies, Shall We Dance.
+As cute as Richard Gere was in the movie (and boy was he) my attention centered on a moment in where his onscreen wife, Susan Sarandon whispered these words in his ear:

 I encourage others to do the same.
-I now ask children to help me be a “world- class noticers” ; to take note of and collect the wisdom that lies around them.
+I’ve learned from children who’ve helped me become “world-class noticers ; to take note of and collect the wisdom that lies around them.

 Watch the learning come to life!